Forgive me readers (yeah, all three of you), for I have slacked. It's been eight days since my last post.

 What's also cool about eHow is that they've jumped on the Wiki bandwagon by starting wikiHow back in January.

-"wikiHow is collaborative writing project to build the world's largest how-to manual.
+So just like Wikipedia, any user can modify or add to any how to manual."wikiHow is collaborative writing project to build the world's largest how-to manual.
 With your contributions, we can create a free resource that helps people by offering clear, concise solutions to the problems of everyday life. wikiHow currently contains 3755 articles written, edited, and maintained primarily by volunteers."

 Check it out.